-Bregman, Bregman HRs lead Miley, Astros over Angels 5-2
+Bregman, Brantley HRs lead Miley, Astros over Angels 5-2

 TRAINER’S ROOM

 Angels: RHP/DH Shohei Ohtani (Tommy John) threw a bullpen Saturday.
-“Curveball and slider, fastball looked good,” manager Brad Ausmus said.
+“Curveball and slider, fastball looked good,” Ausmus said.
 “He looked free and easy.”
-Ausmus added that for now, Ohtani will continue throwing bullpens. .
-RHP Keynan Middleton (Tommy John) will continue his rehabilitation assignment with Triple-A Salt Lake on Sunday after allowing one hit and striking out one in an inning on Friday night.
+Ausmus added that for now, Ohtani will continue throwing bullpens. … RHP Keynan Middleton (Tommy John) will continue his rehabilitation assignment with Triple-A Salt Lake on Sunday after allowing one hit and striking out one in an inning on Friday night.

 YORDAN HITS SCOREBOARD